 - Applications that are incomplete and / or submitted after the specified deadline and / or for which the application fee has not been paid will not be processed.

 - We will confirm the receipt of your application in writing or via the online application portal.
 Please do not call us to inquire about your application status.

 Based on the materials submitted, the admissions committee will decide which applicants will receive permission to take the admission test and inform them in writing.

 5. Admission Test

-The admission test consists of an extensive interview on the works submitted and the applicant's program-specific interests.
+The admission test consists of an extensive interview on the applicant's program-specific interests.

 Normally, the admission test results will be communicated in writing to the applicant no later than 4 weeks after the last test.

 Do you have questions about the application?